Optimization for L1-Norm Error Fitting via Data Aggregation: Discussion

 \section{Discussion}

 In this section, we discuss a few characteristics and implementation issues of AID.
 The discussion here could be useful when AID is implemented for a new problem.
-First, we discuss the type of problems AID can most benefit.
-Next, we check how inputting different data sets to the initial clustering algorithm can change the performance of AID.
-Finally, we discuss how to increase the speed of AID.
+In Section \ref{section_discussion_1}, the performance of AID over increasing number of features is discussed.
+In Section \ref{section_discussion_2}, the performance of AID for larger instances (than the ones in Section \ref{section_comp_experiment} is discussed.
+In Section \ref{section_discussion_3}, we discuss the type of problems AID can most benefit.
+In Section \ref{section_discussion_4}, we check how inputting different data sets to the initial clustering algorithm can change the performance of AID.
+In Section \ref{section_discussion_5}, the impact of different initial clustering methods is discussed.
+Finally, in Section \ref{section_discussion_6}, discussion on how to increase the speed of AID is presented.